scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 protoplanetary disk surface layers.

-Thanks to their ubiquity, PAH IR emission signatures are routinely used by astronomers as probes of object type and different processes.
+Thanks to their ubiquity, PAH IR emission signatures are routinely used by astronomers as probes of object type and astrophysical processes.
 For example, the PAH IR signature is used as an indicator of star formation in high redshift galaxies :cite:`2014ApJ...786...31R` and to differentiate between black hole and starburst engines in galactic nuclei :cite:`1998ApJ...498..579G`.
-Those astronomers who study star- and planet formation use the IR PAH signature as and indicator of the geometry of circumstellar disk :cite:`2001A&A...365..476M` :cite:`2009A&A...502..175B`.
+Those astronomers who study star- and planet formation use the IR PAH signature as an indicator of the geometry of circumstellar disks :cite:`2001A&A...365..476M` :cite:`2009A&A...502..175B`.
 However, the treasure trove of information about an astronomical object's local conditions and its evolutionary history is only accessible through detailed spectroscopic